 - Ok, so now take that binding strip that you just finished attaching to your bag, and flip it up, over the top raw edge, and towards the center of your bag.

-- Fold it up and over then clip or pin it into place around the entire top edge of your bag.
+2. Fold it up and over then clip or pin it into place around the entire top edge of your bag.